wp-plugins/media-library-assistant/readme.txt

 <h3>Field-level Markup Substitution Parameters</h3>

-Field-level substitution parameters let you access query arguments, custom fields, taxonomy terms, IPTC metadata and EXIF metadata for display in an MLA gallery.
+Field-level substitution parameters let you access query arguments, custom fields, taxonomy terms, and attachment metadata for display in an MLA gallery.
 For these parameters, the value you code within the surrounding the ('[+') and ('+]') delimiters has three parts; the prefix, the field name and the optional ",single" indicator.

 The <strong>prefix</strong> defines which type of field-level data you are accessing.
 It must immediately follow the opening ('[+') delimiter and end with a colon (':').
 There can be no spaces in this part of the parameter.

 The <strong>field name</strong> defines which field-level data element you are accessing.
 It must immediately follow the colon (':').
 There can be no spaces between the colon and the field name.
-Spaces are allowed within the field name to accomodate custom field names that contain them.
+Spaces are allowed within the field name to accommodate custom field names that contain them.

 The optional <strong>",single" indicator</strong> defines how to handle fields with multiple values.
 It must immediately follow the field name and end with the closing delimiter ('+]').
 There can be no spaces in this part of the parameter.
 If this part of the parameter is present, only the first value of the field will be returned.
 Use this indicator to limit the data returned for a custom field, taxonomy or metadata field that can have many values.

+The optional <strong>",export" indicator</strong> for display of array fields with multiple values.
+It must immediately follow the field name and end with the closing delimiter ('+]').
+There can be no spaces in this part of the parameter.
+If this part of the parameter is present, the PHP `var_export` function is used to return a string representation of all the elements in an array field.

-There are five prefix values for field-level data.
+There are six prefix values for field-level data.
 Prefix values must be coded as shown; all lowercase letters.

 * `query`: The parameters defined in the `[mla_gallery]` shortcode.
 For example, if your shortcode is `[mla gallery attachment_tag=my-tag div-class=some_class]` you can access the parameters as `[+query:attachment_tag+]` and `[+query:div-class+]` respectively.
 Only the parameters actually coded in the shortcode are accessible; default values for parameters not actually coded are not available.
 You can define your own parameters, e.g., `div-class`; they will be accessible as field-level data but will otherwise be ignored.
 * `custom`: WordPress custom fields, which you can define and populate on the Edit Media screen.
 The field name, or key, can contain spaces and some punctuation characters.
 You <strong>cannot use the plus sign ('+')</strong> in a field name you want to use with `[mla_gallery]`.
 Custom field names are case-sensitive; "client" and "Client" are not the same.
 * `terms`: WordPress Category, tag or custom taxonomy terms.
 For this category, you code the name of the taxonomy as the field name.
 The term(s) associated with the attachment will be displayed in the `[mla_gallery]`.
 Note that you must use the name/slug string for taxonomy, not the "title" string.
 For example, use "attachment-category" or "attachment-tag", not "Att.
 Category" or "Attachment Category".

+* `meta`: The WordPress "attachment metadata", if any, embedded in the image/audio/video file.
+For this category, you can code any of the field names embedded in the `_wp_attachment_metadata` array.
+The "Attachment Metadata" display in the Media/Edit Media screen will show you the names and values of these fields.
+Note that the fields available differ among image, audio and video attachments.

 * `iptc`: The IPTC (International Press Telecommunications Council) metadata, if any, embedded in the image file.
 For this category, you can code any of the IPTC DataSet tag and field identifiers, e.g., "2#025" for the Keywords field.
 You can also use the "friendly name" MLA defines for most of the IPTC fields; see the table of identifiers and friendly names in the MLA documentation.
 You can find more information in the <a href="http://www.iptc.org/std/IIM/4.1/specification/IIMV4.1.pdf" title="IPTC-NAA Information Interchange Model Version No. 4.1 specification" target="_blank">IPTC-NAA Information Interchange Model Version No. 4.1 specification</a>.

 * `exif`: The EXIF (EXchangeable Image File) metadata, if any, embedded in a JPEG DCT or TIFF Rev 6.0 image file.
  Though the specification is not currently maintained by any industry or standards organization, almost all camera manufacturers use it.
 It is also supported by many image editing programs such as Adobe PhotoShop.
  For this category, you can code any of the field names embedded in the image by the camera or editing software.
 The is no official list of standard field names, so you just have to know the names your camera and software use; field names are case-sensitive.
 You can find more information in the <a href="http://en.wikipedia.org/wiki/Exchangeable_image_file_format" title="IPTC-NAA Information Interchange Model Version No. 4.1 specification" target="_blank">Exchangeable image file format</a> article on Wikipedia.
 You can find External Links to EXIF standards and tag listings at the end of the Wikipedia article.
-		<br />&nbsp;<br />
-		MLA uses a standard PHP function, <a href="http://php.net/manual/en/function.exif-read-data.php" title="PHP Manual page for exif_read_data" target="_blank">exif_read_data</a>, to extract EXIF data from images.
-The function returns three arrays in addition to the raw EXIF data; COMPUTED, THUMBNAIL and COMMENT.
-You can access the array elements by prefacing the element you want with the array name.
-For example, the user comment text is available as "COMPUTED.UserComment" and "COMPUTED.UserCommentEncoding".
-You can also get "COMPUTED.Copyright" and its two parts (if present), "COMPUTED.Copyright.Photographer" and "COMPUTED.Copyright.Editor".
-The THUMBNAIL and COMMENT arrays work in a similar fashion.
-		<br />&nbsp;<br />

 Two special exif "pseudo-values" are available; <strong>ALL_IPTC</strong> and <strong>ALL_EXIF</strong>.
 These return a string representation of all IPTC or EXIF data respectively.
 You can use these pseudo-values to examine the metadata in an image, find field names and see what values are embedded in the image.

 <h3>A Table-based Template Example</h3>
 <p>
 Here's a small example that shows a gallery using table markup.
 The Item markup section shows how to use the "terms", "custom", "iptc" and "exif" substitution parameters.